 • Age

-What are the symptoms of HPV infections in the mouth?
+What are the oral HPV symptoms?

 Oral HPV is asymptomatic (i.e.) it does not show any signs in most cases.
 When HPV strains infect the mouth, they cause warts in the tongue and throat.
 They look like white cauliflower-shaped injuries.
 However, it is less common.